 Compressio cerebri (central brain injury, TBI III°) results primarily from trauma or as a terminal consequence of intracranial pressure.
 Fluid retention makes the brain swell.
 There is the risk of constriction in the foramen magnum (malignant brain edema) with central death.

 Blunt-mechanic trauma that does not cause death directly but immediately.
 The injured organ, referred to as reflectogenic zone, is not identical with the target organ, but the stimulus is transferred to the target organ via the brain stem, mostly the through the heart-circulation-system.

-Stab wounds are the consequence of tissue disruption with pointy instruments which are mainly lead perpendicular to the body surface and create a deep canal so that the wound is deeper than wide.
+Stab wounds are the consequence of tissue disruption with pointy instruments which are mainly held perpendicular to the body surface and create a deep canal so that the wound is more deep than wide.
 Due to the elasticity of skin, the wound can be greater in depth and width than the instrument.
 Sometimes, imprints of the grip can be found when pressing the soft tissue.